-If you’re interested to know what the biggest tire size you can fit on your Silverado 1500 running on stock suspension, then you’ve come to the right place.
-A big tire upgrade is usually one of the first and most popular modifications to off-road trucks since it’s the easiest way to get a more aggressive look, increase ride height, and improve traction on and off-road.
-So what are your big tire options on the 3rd and 4th Generation Silverado’s?
+If you’re interested to know the biggest tire size you can fit on your Silverado 1500 running on stock suspension, then you’ve come to the right place.
+A big tire upgrade is usually one of the first and most popular modifications to off-road trucks since it’s the easiest way to get a more aggressive look, increase the ride height, and improve traction and capability both on and off-road.
+So what are your big tire options on the 3rd and 4th Generation Silverado?

-If you are not prepared to do trimming and cutting and you are running stock suspension then you’ll be limited to a maximum of 33.5-inch tire, however this is not recommended.
-Good news is, you’re not completely limited and there are many other options you can try.
+If you are not prepared to do trimming and cutting and you are running stock suspension then you’ll be limited to a maximum of 33.5-inch tires, however, this is not recommended.
+The good news is, you’re not completely limited and there are many other options you can try.

 This article will cover what exactly is required to make the biggest 33-inch tires fit, as well as some of the most popular tire and suspension combinations on a Chevy Silverado 1500 that absolutely works.

 Silverado 33-inch tires and no lift – Options

 The internet is rife with queries about people wanting to know if it’s actually possible to run a bigger than 33” tire on a stock suspension without issues.
 How many actually end up running bigger than 33s on stock suspension is another story altogether.
 Most will at a minimum opt for a leveling kit or some wheel spacers to allow better clearance inside the wheel arches and increased clearance from the UCA.

 Once you go bigger like a 2” or 3” lift with a combination of aftermarket rims with a more negative offset things become a lot easier, but also a lot more expensive.

 So the absolute biggest tire you can squeeze in a stock Silverado, without a leveling kit, and no suspension kit would be a big 33”, but it might require a bit of wheel well modifications, especially at full lock in reverse.